smatechnologies/opcon-basic-training/docs/Working in Admin Mode.md

 ---
-sidebar_panel: 'Working in Admin Mode'
+sidebar_label: 'Working in Admin Mode'
 ---

 ### Creating and Modifying Requests